Louise Aronson

 Louise Aronson (born 1963) is an American geriatrician, writer, and professor of medicine at the University of California, San Francisco (UCSF).
 Her book Elderhood: Redefining Aging, Transforming Medicine, Reimagining Life was a finalist for the 2020 Pulitzer Prize for General Nonfiction.

 Early life and education

-Aronson was born in San Francisco to their father Samuel Aronson and his mother Mary Ann Goldman Aronson.
+Aronson was born in San Francisco to Samuel Aronson and Mary Ann Goldman Aronson.
 She considers her family to be “secular but decidedly Jewish in sensibility,” and of German and French Jewish ancestry.
 Growing up, she had no intention of pursuing a medical degree; instead, she hoped to become an author or basketball player.
 With no intention of ever becoming a doctor, Aronson refused to enroll in colleges that had math or science requirements.
 This led her to enroll in Brown University's history and anthropology program for her Bachelor of Arts degree.
 After receiving her undergraduate degree, Aronson attended Harvard Medical School for her medical degree and earned her Master of Fine Arts (MFA) from Warren Wilson College.